psudendra/s15_sudendra_data_lecture_notes/README.md

 ---
 ## Lecture 3 (1/20/2015)
-·
-REST

-o
-**REST**
-is an architectural style for web services

-§
-Invented by **Roy
-Fielding** at UC Irvine

-o
-REST is an approach to developing web services that mimics the design of the Web itself

-o
-Your service provides access to a linked set of resources

-o
-For each resource, you can perform operations on it similar to the main operations (aka methods) of the **HTTP specifications**

-**

- **

-·
-REST Operations

-o
-For each resource, you can typically perform at least one of the CRUS (Create, Read, Update, Delete) operations

-§
-POST à CREATE a resource

-§
-GET à READ (i.e. retrieve) a
-resource

-§
-PUT à UPDATE a resource

-§
-DELETE à DESTROY a resource

-·
-Examples

-o
-GET /api/1.0/users à Retrieve a list of all users

-o
-GET /api/1.0/users/0 à Retrieve the details of User 0

-o
-PUT /api/1.0/users/0 à Update User 0

-o
-GET /api/1.0/search?q=tattersail à
-perform a search with the query tattersail

-·
-Operations cont.

-o
-Each operation may produce a result

-§
-With RESTful services, JSON format is king

-o
-POST and PUT methods typically send data

-§
-Also in JSON format

-§
-Maybe in the URL or in the body of the HTTP
-Request

-·
-For GET, the data may appear as query params

-o
-Other formats are possible: HTML & XML are typical

-o
-If a request needs to be authenticated

-§
-The authentication data appears in HTTP headers

-·
-Issues

-o
-Security: how do you authenticate users?

-o
-Identity: how are ids assigned to resources?

-o
-Failure: how do we handle failure situations?

-§
-Most services user a combination of both JSON and HTTP Status Codes

-o
-Persistence: how are the resources stored?
+ - REST
+  - REST is an architectural style for web services
+    - Invented by Roy Fielding at UC Irvine
+  - REST is an approach to developing web services that mimics the design of the Web itself
+  - Your service provides access to a linked set of resources
+  - For each resource, you can perform operations on it similar to the main operations (aka methods) of the HTTP specifications

+- REST Operations
+  - For each resource, you can typically perform at least one of the CRUS (Create, Read, Update, Delete) operations
+    - POST → CREATE a resource
+    - GET → READ (i.e. retrieve) a resource
+    - PUT → UPDATE a resource
+    - DELETE → DESTROY a resource

+- Examples
+  - GET /api/1.0/users → Retrieve a list of all users
+  - GET /api/1.0/users/0 → Retrieve the details of User 0
+  - PUT /api/1.0/users/0 → Update User 0
+  - GET /api/1.0/search?q=tattersail → perform a search with the query tattersail

+- Operations cont.
+  - Each operation may produce a result
+    - With RESTful services, JSON format is king
+  - POST and PUT methods typically send data
+    - Also in JSON format
+    - Maybe in the URL or in the body of the HTTP Request
+      - For GET, the data may appear as query params
+  - Other formats are possible: HTML & XML are typical
+  - If a request needs to be authenticated
+    - The authentication data appears in HTTP headers

+- Issues
+  - Security: how do you authenticate users?
+  - Identity: how are ids assigned to resources?
+  - Failure: how do we handle failure situations?
+    - Most services user a combination of both JSON and HTTP Status Codes
+  - Persistence: how are the resources stored?